sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 My position and all views, at the time of writing, come from the POV of a beginner in ML research.
 All views are my own and do not reflect the ideology of my affiliates.

 Thanks to Dr. Nikola Stikov for motivating me to write this blog.
-I got a chance to read some of his writing, and learn about the work he is doing with NeuroLibre.
+I had the chance to speak with him and share his unconventional, potentially world-changing vision with you.

 ### Bib